oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 user-agent.

-For example, the client directs the user-agent to make the following HTTP request using TLS (with extra line breaks for display purposes only):
+For example, the client directs the user-agent to make the following HTTP request (with extra line breaks for display purposes only):

     GET /authorize?response_type=code&client_id=s6BhdRkqt3&state=xyz